jamesrcutmore/Quiz-game1/README.md

 - The primary goal of this project is to set up a quiz game or knowledge checker ,for the players that may become a brief assessment to measure their knowledge in HTML&CSS.

-- The secondary goal is to help the user get their thinking mind on,imrove short-term memory and sharpen their knowledge of the subject.
+- The secondary goal is to help the user get their thinking mind on,improve short-term memory and sharpen their knowledge of the subject.

 ### **Target Audience**

 - This quiz is aimed at any age bracket or audience.

-- With todays online markets growing, and the world of internet ever exspanding.They will be a greater demand for web developers so lets have a quiz about this subject and incourage people to study this subject.
+- With todays online markets growing, and the world of internet ever exspanding.They will be a greater demand for web developers so lets have a quiz about this subject and encourage people to study this subject.

 - The best way to promote our quiz game is through online advertisements and social media shares.